gdbroman/broman.blog/_posts/2020/2020-08-25-know-what-you-believe.md

 We *think* we know what we think - until we try to articulate it.

-But it is through the act of articulation that we discover what we think.
-By nailing our thoughts down and examining them.
+But it is through the act of articulation that we discover what we really think.
+By nailing down our thoughts and examining them.

 Knowledge is not belief; knowledge must be transformed into belief.
 Refined and embodied.